The Art of the Stay

 Dedduwa Suite

-The lake of two islands, and all its calm, is reflected in the art, as are the botanic details of the landscape.
+The serenity of the lake is reflected in the art, as are the botanic details of the landscape.
+Likewise, blossoming accents around the room stick with the theme of reeds and mangroves.

-Artists Bandu Manamperi and Chammika Jayawardena display their crafts with finesse at the Portuguese Suite, with Portuguese azulejos inspired tiles and a coat of arms.
-An iconic Portuguese ‘twist’ accent is mounted on the wall, representing a carved, twisted motif used frequently in classic Portuguese furniture.
+with Portuguese azulejos-inspired tiles and a coat of arms.
+You’ll also notice the iconic Portuguese ‘twist’ accent mounted on the wall, representing a carved, twisted motif used frequently in classic Portuguese furniture.

 Beeralu Suite